ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](rose_black_bars.png)](rose_black_bars.png)

-Increasing the size of the support window (before it is scales by blur), may help prevent these effects, but as most filters will only produce zero weightings for pixels that fall outside their 'natural' support range, it will not work for all filters.
+Increasing the size of the support window (before it is scaled by blur), may help prevent these effects, but as most filters will only produce zero weightings for pixels that fall outside their 'natural' support range, it will not work for all filters.
-The only filters that will typically generate useful non-zero values over the whole support range is the [Box Filter](#box) and the [Sinc/Jinc Windowed Filters](#windowed).
+The only filters that will typically generate useful non-zero values over the whole support range are the [Box Filter](#box) and the [Sinc/Jinc Windowed Filters](#windowed).

-Similar effects can be seen with [Cylindrical Filters](#cyl_interpolated), when the filters support becomes too small to always find at least one pixel to sample.
+Similar effects can be seen with [Cylindrical Filters](#cyl_interpolated), when the filter's support becomes too small to always find at least one pixel to sample.

 The [Lagrange Filters](#lagrange) uses [Support Expert Filter Setting](#blur) to determine the appropriate 'order' to fit into the 'support window', and thus polymorphs into various other forms (see below).

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
 > Using bad support settings with filters containing negative weightings (basically any of the filters we will look at next) can produce inverse sharpening and negation effects, and disproportionately stronger aliasing effects.
-> In rare cases it can even generate infinite weighted colors (which get clamped to pure black and white in normal non\_HDRI versions of IM).
+> In rare cases, it can even generate infinite weighted colors (which get clamped to pure black and white in normal non\_HDRI versions of IM).
 >
 > Caution and expertise is recommended when using this special option with any filter.
 >
 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
-> Before IM v6.3.6-3 the '`filter:blur`' define was mistakenly set by the option "`-support`", which was very misleading in exactly what it did.
+> Before IM v6.3.6-3, the '`filter:blur`' define was mistakenly set by the option "`-support`", which was very misleading in exactly what it did.
-> This option has been deprecated, and no longer available.
+> This option has been deprecated, and is no longer available.

 ### Gaussian Interpolator Filter Variant {#gaussian_interpolator}

 [![\[IM Output\]](graph_blurred.gif)](graph_blurred.jpg) A [Blur Control](#blur) value of '`0.75`' on [Gaussian-like Filters](#gaussian_other), or using a [Sigma Control](#sigma) value of '`0.375`' for the [Gaussian Filter](#gaussian) will generate a variation I call a **Gaussian Interpolator**.

-This sharpened Gaussian filter as similar proprieties as the [Interpolation Filters](#interpolate_other) we looked at above.
+This sharpened Gaussian filter has similar proprieties to the [Interpolation Filters](#interpolate_other) we looked at above.
 But does not contain any sharp stops, or other gradient changes that can be noticeable in enlarged images.
-In this respect it is much like the "`Hermite`" filter (see graph), but with non-symmetrical skew that does seem to work better as a interpolator.
+In this respect, it is much like the "`Hermite`" filter (see graph), but with non-symmetrical skew that does seem to work better as an interpolator.

 ~~~
 convert logo: -filter Gaussian -resize 150x logo_gaussian.png